lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 The plants may actively retain these bacteria in their ecosystem, and transfer them to subsequent generations via their megaspores as is the case for _N. azollae_.
 Bacteria were seen in mulitple _Azolla_ species their reproductive structures adjacent to _N. azollae_ resting stages [@Carrapico1991] `and also Sandra and Zheng?`.
 @Forni1992 theorised that _Azolla_ associated bacteria may be responsible for the mucus in which both _N. azollae_ and additional microbes are harboured.
-A similar mucus is found at the apical meristem colony by @Dijkhuizen2021 Mining the genomes published here may indicate if the genes required for producing this mucus are present.
+A similar mucus is found at the apical meristem colony in Chapter \ref{it takes two} [@Dijkhuizen2021].
+Mining the genomes published here may indicate if the genes required for producing this mucus are present.

 It is commonly believed that _N. azollae_ bacteria enter the _Azolla_ megasporocarps via small channels `bunch of refs`.
-We theorise however, that _N. azollae_ and additional microbes may be retained in seed colonies near the shoot apical meristem (SAM) of _Azolla_ ferns as we showed in @Dijkhuizen2021.
+We theorise however, that _N. azollae_ and additional microbes may be retained in seed colonies near the shoot apical meristem (SAM) of _Azolla_ ferns as we showed Chapter \ref{it takes two} [@Dijkhuizen2021].
 Leaf and sporocarp primordia encapsulate part of this seed colony during early development which functions as innoculum for the forming organ. [@Campbell1893; @Nierzwicki-Bauer1989].
 Microspores loose the cyanobacterial symbionts, and megaspores retain them in the form of akinete resting stages`Anna's results, or published in 19-longago? `.
 Whilst highly likely in some cases, we do not provide definitive proof of endophytism of any bacterium whose genome we have assembled, nor of its presence in the SAM seed colony, nor of vertical transfer via megasporocarps.